davidballester/MyPlatformer/Docs/getting_started.md

 Architecturally, the most interesting thing about this is I've created a dedicated component, _CharacterMovementInputComponent_ (quite a mouthfull, I know), that accepts a _Character_ as input and handles its position based in the input, and also the animation via an exposed `set_animation` method on said _Character_.

 The reason why I've detached this logic from the _Character_ script is that it feels quite isolated and specific, so I wanted it in its own script.
 And is not part of the _Character_ scene directly, because I'm using _Character_ in situations in which I do not want any input, such as the initial character selection on the main menu.
 Instead, I instantiate a _CharacterMovementInputComponent_ during the level creation, add it to my _Character_ and configure it.

+## State machine

+I dived into building a state machine for the character.
+This is an alternate model to an omniscient controller that completely handles state for the character, and as such, more modular, more extensible and way more complex.

+I went all in: a state machine abstract class, a state abstract class and a specific implementation for my _Character_.
+Possible states were children of a _CharacterStateMachine_ scene, and each state was responsible for handling inputs, invoking methods on an exported `character` variable and transitioning to another states.

+Way too complex for such a simple manager, so I decided against it.